-Heather Perkins has devoted much of her life to spreading the Y’s mission.
+Heather Perkins has devoted much of her life to the Y’s mission.
 For nearly two decades, she has worked in communities across Kentucky, Georgia and Indiana, helming nearly every YMCA program imaginable.
 Her most impactful work, however, has come within the youth development realm, where she has been a driving force behind a wide variety of exciting, innovative programs for kids and teens.

 In March, Heather was named Senior Vice President and Chief Operating Officer of the Greater Joliet Area YMCA, thus beginning a new chapter in her storied YMCA career.
 A self-described “energizer” with a knack for cause-driven leadership, Heather is eager to work alongside a talented new team, and to push the boundaries that will continue to strengthen communities throughout Will and Grundy Counties.

 “I believe in people,” Heather said.
 “My goal is to inspire and encourage people to reach their full potential.
 That’s my biggest hope: To be the cheerleader; to be the support guru; to help dreams and aspirations become realities; to make people’s lives happier and healthier.”

 Prior to joining the Joliet Y, Heather was the Executive Director of the YMCA of Greater Indianapolis’ Youth Development Center that served 128 schools and more than 6,000 youth daily.
 During that time, Heather collaborated with a number of community partners, from hospital networks to the local art museum, to deliver much-needed programming to spaces outside the four walls of the YMCA.
 She hopes to impart a similar strategy in Joliet and its surrounding areas.